awsdocs/amazon-chime-user-guide/doc_source/phone.md

 1. Choose **Dial**\.

 When the person you call answers their phone, an instant meeting opens in Amazon Chime\.
-As the meeting host with Amazon Chime Pro permissions, you can choose **More** to invite others to the call, or to change your meeting settings\.
+As a meeting host with Amazon Chime Pro permissions, you can choose **More** to invite others to the call, or to change your meeting settings\.
 For more information, see [Hosting a meeting](chime-organizer-call-controls.md)\.

 **To call a phone number from your history**